Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Introduction

 \section{Introduction}

 Routing problems are combinatorial optimization problems that are notoriously difficult to solve.
 The traveling salesman problem (TSP) and vehicle routing problems (VRPs) are representative problems where the objective is to determine the optimal or shortest tour route(s) for one or multiple agents, such as robots, vehicles, or drones.
-These problems are classified as NP-hard, posing significant challenges \cite{PAPADIMITRIOU1977237}.
-Various approaches have been proposed to solve (NP-hard) routing problems, including mathematical programming techniques that aim to achieve provable optimality (e.g., \cite{gurobi, concorde}), task-specific heuristic solvers (e.g., \cite{lkh2017,ortools}), and deep learning-based methods that provide task-agnostic and fast heuristic solvers \cite{park2021schedulenet,kool2018attention,mis,khalil,bello2017neural,li2018combinatorial,duedon,Nazari,NLNS,chen2019learning,ma2019combinatorial,drl-2opt,kwon2020pomo,barrett2020exploratory,wu2020learning,xin2021multi,yoon2021deep,kwon2021matrix,kim2021learning,kim2022sym,ma2022efficient,qiu2022dimes}.
-These methods have shown promising results even for large-scale problems which have more than 10,000 cities \cite{concorde,fu2020generalize}.
+These problems are classified as NP-hard, posing significant challenges \citep{PAPADIMITRIOU1977237}.
+Various approaches have been proposed to solve routing problems, including mathematical programming techniques that aim to achieve provable optimality \citep{gurobi, concorde}, task-specific heuristic solvers \citep{lkh2017,ortools}, and deep learning-based methods that provide task-agnostic and fast heuristic solvers \citep{khalil,kool2018attention}.
+The deep learning-based methods have shown promising results even for large-scale problems that have more than 2,000 cities \citep{fu,qiu2022dimes,sun2023difusco,zhang2023neural, pmlr-v202-sun23c}.

-Min-max routing problems are distinct from standard (min-sum) routing problems in that they focus on minimizing the cost of the most expensive route among multiple agents rather than minimizing the sum of cost of routes.
-While these problems are clearly less studied than min-sum routing problems due to their difficulty \cite{francca1995m,park2021schedulenet}, min-max routing problems are particularly relevant in time-critical applications such as disaster management \cite{cheikhrouhou2021comprehensive}, where minimizing completion time (or service time) is crucial.
-However, min-max routing is challenging as it should leverage multiple agents considering total completion time; the algorithm must consider proper cooperation between multi-agents and balanced assignment to minimize maximum tour length.
-Classical exact algorithms struggle to solve min-max routing problems \cite{francca1995m}, and powerful heuristic approaches for min-sum problems are not well generalized to the min-max case \cite{bertazzi2015min}, particularly for large-scale problems \cite{nce}, owing to the inherent differences between min-max and min-sum problems.
+Min-max routing problems are distinct from standard (min-sum) routing problems in that they focus on minimizing the cost of the most expensive route among multiple agents (i.e., minimizing the total completion time), rather than minimizing the sum of the costs of routes.
+These problems are particularly relevant in time-critical applications such as disaster management \citep{cheikhrouhou2021comprehensive}, where minimizing completion time (or service time) is crucial.
+However, min-max routing problems are far more challenging than min-sum counterparts because algorithms for min-max routing require coordinated cooperation among multiple agents to ensure an equitable assignment of workload among them.
+Classical exact algorithms struggle to solve min-max routing problems due to their NP-hardness \citep{francca1995m}.
+Additionally, powerful heuristic approaches for min-sum problems are not well generalized to the min-max case \citep{bertazzi2015min}, particularly for large-scale problems \citep{nce}, owing to the inherent differences between min-max and min-sum problems.